Josef Mengele: Early life

-In January 1937, he joined the Institute for Hereditary Biology and Racial Hygiene in Frankfurt, where he worked for Otmar Freiherr von Verschuer, a German geneticist with a particular interest in researching twins.
+In January 1937, he joined the Institute for Hereditary Biology and Racial Hygiene at Goethe University Frankfurt, where he worked for Otmar Freiherr von Verschuer, a German geneticist with a particular interest in researching twins.
 As Verschuer's assistant, Mengele focused on the genetic factors that result in a cleft lip and palate or a cleft chin.
-His thesis on the subject earned him a cum laude doctorate in medicine (MD) from the University of Frankfurt in 1937.
-(Note: Mengele's degrees from the University of Munich and the University of Frankfurt were revoked by the issuing universities in the 1960s.)
+His thesis on the subject earned him a cum laude doctorate in medicine (MD) from Goethe University Frankfurt in 1937.
+(Note: Mengele's degrees from the Ludwig-Maximilians-Universität München and the University of Frankfurt am Main were revoked by the issuing universities in the 1960s.)
 In a letter of recommendation, Verschuer praised Mengele's reliability and his ability to verbally present complex material clearly.
 (Note: The American author Robert Jay Lifton notes that Mengele's published works were in keeping with the scientific mainstream of the time, and would probably have been viewed as valid scientific efforts even outside Nazi Germany.)
 In 1938, he hired him as a permanent assistant at his institute.
 As part of his duties, he assessed the racial heritage of applicants for the Aryan certificate, a document required before a person could qualify for government jobs or German citizenship.

 On 28 July 1939, Mengele married Irene Schönbein, whom he had met while working as a medical resident in Leipzig.
 Their only child, a son they named Rolf, was born in 1944.